The Value of well-defined NCR and CAR

 Poorly executed NCRs can cause the following issues:

-• If overly trivial information is considered and tracked it will obscure the real issues associated with production, will cause a lower quality of reporting, can bury the management with excess paperwork and will ultimately backfire as managers report less to avoid the hassle.
+• If overly trivial information is considered and tracked, it will obscure the real issues associated with production, will cause a lower quality of reporting, can bury the management with excess paperwork and will ultimately backfire as managers report less to avoid the hassle.

 • If NCR/CAR details are not consistent (associated P/N not linked, drawings not referenced, categorized improperly, the MGMT cannot make decisions well and the process bogs down.